Decoding UTF-8 in Haskell

 ByteString

-This benchmark, implemented in bench-bs.hs
+This benchmark, implemented in bench-bs.hs,

-reads the file as lazy ByteString
+reads the file as lazy ByteString, decodes the UTF-8

-, splits the contents into
+ByteString to Text, splits the contents into

-lines, converts each line to strict Text
+lines, converts each line to strict Text, and processes the

 lines.